VIEW OUR CURRENT PROMOTIONS!

-The is no excuse for a poorly polished edge on your granite countertops.
+The is no excuse for a poorly polished edge on granite or quartz countertops.

-I have seen many jobs where the edge is duller than the countertop.
+I have seen many jobs where the quartz or granite edge is duller than the countertop.
 Some fabricators have been known to use wax or rouge to brighten the edge but the shine will quickly wear off.
 That is unacceptable!